University of Wolverhampton Students’ Union: Parents’ and Guardians Guide to Student Finance

 You may think that student jobs pay very little, but remember that your child is entitled to the minimum wage if they are over 18 years of age.
 Other potential advantages include employee discounts (in shops) or free food and drink (in restaurants or bars).
 Working in a bar is a popular choice for many students as it allows them to continue socialising but saves them from spending their money on the other side!

 Yes students have to pay tax just like everyone else.
 However, everyone has a personal allowance which means they can earn a certain amount of money before they have to pay any tax.
-Most students that work part-time earn less than the personal allowance so they need to ask their employer for a P38(S) form to ensure they are paid tax free.
+Most students that work part-time earn less than the personal allowance.
+If they are taxed at source then they will receive a refund of any over payments at the end of the tax year.

 Example budget planner: